 This recipe is an adaptation from Ghillie Basan’s The Complete Book of Turkish Cooking, one of my favorite Turkish cookery authors.
-I greatly admire her passion and knowledge for Turkish Cooking, her books are highly recommended.
 My version of baklava is less sweet and more fragrant and lemony, must say really pleased with it.
 With using filo pastry sheets, baklava is much easier to make than you think.
 I hope you would give it a go sometime and enjoy this wonderful treat.

-340 gr/ 12 oz mixture of walnuts and pistachios, finely chopped
+375 gr/ 13 oz. walnuts and unsalted pistachios, finely chopped

 For the syrup: